SixArm/pandoc-from-markdown-to-pdf/README.md

 Use the pandoc command to convert from a markdown file to a PDF file.

-This tool uses our favorite settings for layouts, styles, fonts, quotes, inlines, bullets, etc. You can edit this tool as you wish.
+This tool uses our favorite settings for layouts, styles, fonts, etc.

+You can edit this tool as you wish.

 Syntax: